Florence Cathedral: Santa Maria del Fiore

-With its huge, almost outsized, bulk, the cathedral of Santa Maria del Fiore makes its presence felt, framed by the spectacular surroundings of the religious center of the city, complete with the Baptistry and Giotto’s bell tower.
+With its huge, almost outsized, bulk, the Florence cathedral, Santa Maria del Fiore, makes its presence felt, framed by the spectacular surroundings of the religious center of the city, complete with the Baptistry and Giotto’s bell tower.
 When it was finished, in the 1400s, it was the largest church in Europe, and today it is the fifth largest, behind Saint Peter’s, Saint Paul’s in London, the cathedral of Seville and that of Milan.

 It’s the result of 170 years of work as well as the combined, impassioned efforts of many generations of artists and architects.
 What you see today is the product of an endless series of transformations: enlargements, additions and modifications that have given life to one of the most exciting stories ever in the history of art.